thewitcher745/ST2-forward-test/README.md

   fetching time by almost 75%.
 - Added better logging capabilities with tabs and cleaner output.
 - Improve error handling with logger outputs for different exceptions.

+#### ver b0.2.2

+- Extended validation mode.
+In its current state, enabling validation mode will cause the algorithm to also post positions that have been entered by the candles located after the activation threshold.
+This enables the user to see what positions were potentially missed by running the algorithm late, and what positions would have been entered and possibly profitted off of if the algorithm was running in real time.